 We made the reservation simply by email and each time they replied within 30 min.

-As we didn’t know how many hours we should take we made a 10 hour reservation with the option of more hours if needed.
-That was good since the trips finally took 11 to 12 hours as we stopped a lot to see the sights on the way.
+As we didn’t know how many hours we will need we made a 10 hour reservation with two more optional hours.
+That was good as our trips finally took 11 to 12 hours both days.

 Sanur to Batubulan